-Sporadic and familial forms of amyotrophic lateral sclerosis (ALS) are associated the two microRNA molecules that are downregulated — meaning these molecules, involved in the protein production of certain genes, cause less protein to be created, researchers have discovered.
+Sporadic and familial forms of amyotrophic lateral sclerosis (ALS) are associated with two microRNA molecules that are downregulated — meaning these molecules, involved in the protein production of certain genes, cause less protein to be created —, researchers have discovered.

 And they found a possible way of “upregulating” these molecules, making them potential therapeutic targets for ALS.